vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 Unlock keyspace sourcekeyspace
 ```

-After you have tried the above command(s) with `-dry_run` remove just that flag to then actually run the command.
+After you have tried the above command(s) with `--dry_run` remove just that flag to then actually run the command.

 ### Potential errors or issues during the cutover